-Impeachment is the process in which a legislature accuses a governmental official of a crime, and can possibly remove them from their elected position.
-The process goes back to 14th-century England and was adopted by our founding fathers when they put together the Constitution.
-Typically, crimes occur while in office, although in some cases, impeachment charges have been brought for crimes committed prior to taking office.
+Impeachment is the process in which a legislature accuses a government official of a crime and can possibly remove them from their elected position.
+The process goes back to 14th century England and was adopted by our founding fathers when they put together the Constitution.
+Typically, these crimes occur while in office, although in some cases, impeachment charges have been brought for crimes committed prior to taking office.

 Impeachment is not removal from office.
 When an official is impeached, they remain in office until an impeachment trial is held.
 If convicted, the punishment is removal from office.
 The Constitution limits grounds for impeachment to “Treason, Bribery, or other high Crimes and Misdemeanors,” although high crimes and misdemeanors are not specifically defined.

 Only three U.S. presidents have been impeached: President Andrew Johnson, President Bill Clinton, and President Donald Trump.
 Although President Nixon resigned from office, he was not impeached.
 Impeachment articles were prepared against him, but he resigned before he could be impeached or face a trial.
 Notably, Nixon was the only man ever to resign from the U.S. presidency.

 At the most basic level, President Trump is accused of abusing his power for political gain.
 This allegedly occurred specifically, on July 25, 2019, in a phone call with the president of Ukraine.
 Prior to the call, Trump withheld $391 million in congressionally approved military aid to Ukraine and used it as a bargaining chip to urge President Volodymyr Zelensky to investigate allegations against Joe Biden and his son, Hunter.
 Trump asked for an investigation as a favor, specifically saying, “I would like you to do us a favor.”